nslyubaykin/relax/README.md

 # ReLAx
 ReLAx - Reinforcement Learning Applications

-ReLAx is an object oriented library for deep reinforcement learning built on top of PyTotch.
+ReLAx is an object oriented library for deep reinforcement learning built on top of PyTorch.

 # Contents
 <!-- toc -->